helensz98/Interactive-Lab-Hub/Lab 5/README.md

 [pictures from amazon](https://www.amazon.com/Smatree-Extendable-Aluminum-Monopod-Session/dp/B00ST1Y2QU/ref=asc_df_B00ST1Y2QU/?tag=hyprod-20&linkCode=df0&hvadid=309881048148&hvpos=&hvnetw=g&hvrand=15627452742380280704&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9067609&hvtargid=pla-571932235438&psc=1)

 The qwiic button should be placed at the bottom of the handstick for easy access.
+The qwiic cable should be reasonably long and embedded in the extendable stick.

 [Please click to watch the video]()